meikpiep/gauguin/DEVELOPMENT.md

 There are two modules to separate the core logic from Android specific and/or UI specific code:

-* gauguin-core: Plain Kotlin module without any Android or ui related dependencies.
+* gauguin-core: Core logic.
+Plain Kotlin module without any Android or ui related dependencies.
+* gauguin-human-solver: The new difficulty detector, called 'human solver'.
+Plain Kotlin module without any Android or ui related dependencies.
 * gauguin-app: Android app module using gauguin-core, Android SDK, AndroidX, Material Design Components.